 The gospel teaches that God has supplied what we need—he supplies the definition of right and wrong; he supplies the forgiveness that we need; he supplies the supernatural power to change us, and he does all this in Jesus Christ.

+The crucifixion of Christ shows us how awful wrongdoing is, and it assures us that the price for it has been paid.
 His crucifixion gives us evidence that we have been forgiven, and his resurrection gives us evidence that he is our salvation.
 God has come to us and saved us because we could not save ourselves.
 We need this kind of salvation, and the gospel of Jesus Christ teaches that God has given us what we need.

 That’s the good news, and we can trust in the finished work of God, not in the flimsy goodness of human beings.